A Brief History of the Marque

 These machines were assembled in small quantities using two-stroke engines of 110cc obtained from Munich-based Fritz Cockerell.

 *A German post lists the engines as 269cc supplied by "Union-Zweitaktmotoren" which may refer to Auto Union.
 However, this seems unlikely as that company was not formed until 1932 after the onset of the great depression.
 DKW, a member of that group, made engines which somewhat fit the description and was at the time the world's largest motorcycle manufacturer.
 The same post gives an initial production date of 1920.

 There is also an Italian CM marque, unrelated.

-If you have a query about German CM motorcycles, or have some information to add about these classic German machines, please contact us
+If you have a query or information about CM motorcycles of Germany please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.

 Fully authorised workshop.